Wayana language: Tense

-The non-past suffix, -ja can refer to future events, facts about the world, and non-past sentences can encode aspect, such as imperfective habitual or continuous aspect.
-In the examples below, we see how habitual aspect is marked through another morpheme (15.), how near or distant future is marked through context (saying "in a minute" versus "next year") (16a., 16b.).
-We also see in 17. that, since perfective aspect is not explicitly marked, the non-past can be understood as either imperfect and continuous ("I am making bread"), or perfect ("I will make bread"), based on the context of speech.
+The non-past suffix, -ja, can refer to future events, facts about the world, and non-past sentences can encode aspect, such as imperfective habitual or continuous aspect.
+The examples below demonstrate how habitual aspect is marked through another morpheme (15.), how near or distant future is marked through context (saying "in a minute" versus "next year") (16a., 16b.).
+Additionally, in 17., since perfective aspect is not explicitly marked, the non-past can be understood as either imperfect and continuous, or perfect, based on the context of speech.